mnot/I-D/http-key/draft.md

  Key: Accept;p="text/html"
 ~~~

-all of the following headers can be considered to match:
+then each of the following header fields is a match:

 ~~~
  Accept: text/html